This is the webpage for the course Geometry and Algorithms in Three-Dimensional Modeling at Oklahoma State University.

 We will cover a number of sections from the course text, Applied Geometry for Computer Graphics and CAD (Springer Undergraduate Mathematics Series) 2nd Edition, by Duncan Marsh.
 (The text is freely available in electronic form from library.okstate.edu.)
 We will go through parts of chapters 1-3 (transformations, homogeneous coordinates), and chapters 6-9 (Bézier curves, B-splines and surfaces).

-Homeworks will consist of standard problem sets to be handed in in class, or virtual 3D models/animations/interactive content to be handed in via Canvas.
+Homeworks will consist of standard problem sets to be handed in during class, and virtual 3D models/animations/interactive content to be handed in via Canvas, or real-life 3D printed models to be submitted in class.

 One cannot effectively learn how to use a piece of software by listening to lectures.
 Rather, one should use the software.
 The modelling homework sets and projects will give concrete goals to guide exploration of the software.
 Students will also follow tutorials.